 Source: GlobalData Patent Analytics

-RTX (formerly Raytheon Technologies) is the leading patent filer in the 3D printed turbine components segment due to the company’s widespread integration of 3D printing capabilities within its supply chain and particularly its subsidiary Pratt & Whitney, which specializes in the manufacture of aircraft engines.
+RTX (formerly Raytheon Technologies) is one of the leading patent filer in the 3D printed turbine components segment due to the company’s widespread integration of 3D printing capabilities within its supply chain and particularly its subsidiary Pratt & Whitney, which specializes in the manufacture of aircraft engines.
 Patents have included 3D printed designs of turbine inlets, airfoils, shafts and engine covers, amongst other things.

 To further understand the key themes and technologies disrupting the aerospace and defense industry, access GlobalData’s latest thematic research report on 3D Printing in Aerospace and Defense.